Thermal geophysics, polar sciences, climate change

-Heat-transfer processes in earth & planetary systems; polar climate-change detection; land-surface dynamics; permafrost; ice sheets
+Heat-transfer processes in earth & planetary systems, polar climate-change detection (past and present), the cryosphere, planetary studies

 - Excellence in Partnering Award, National Oceanographic Partnership Program, 2010

 - USGS Science Strategy Success Stories Award, U.S. Geological Survey, 2008